 Benefits of Food Packaging Regulations to Manufacturers

 On the surface, additional regulations and documentation requirements may appear to be an added burden on the affected industries.
-Certainly there are added expenses.
+Certainly, there are added expenses.
 Refrigeration, sterilization, documentation, and corrective measures cost money.
-At the same time, however, these actions work to prevent potential lawsuits that can result from foodborne illness.
+At the same time, however, these actions work to prevent potential lawsuits resulting from foodborne illness.
 Due to the negligence issues related to foodborne illness, punitive damages can become a huge financial burden.
-In addition to preventing financial loss through lawsuits, the improved sanitation and food packaging practices stipulated in food packaging regulations also provide consumers with the assurance that your products are safe, increasing the likelihood of increased sales.
+In addition to preventing financial loss through lawsuits, the improved sanitation and food packaging practices stipulated in food packaging regulations also provide consumers with the assurance that their products are safe, increasing the likelihood of increased sales.

 Basics of Food Packaging Regulations